*Updated September 2024 with additional sauce recommendations.

 If you aren’t familiar with chilaquiles, it’s a traditional Mexican breakfast dish that’s made with fried tortilla strips, typically tossed in a green or red sauce.
-I love to add scrambled eggs to mine but other ways to enjoy it are with fried eggs, cheese and fresh veggies as well, such as cilantro, diced red onions and avocado.
+I love to add scrambled eggs to mine but other ways to enjoy it are with fried eggs, cheese and fresh veggies like cilantro, diced red onions and avocado.

 This is a dish I missed out on as a kid!
-I didn’t grow up with it, like my husband did, because it’s a Mexican dish, not as commonly cooked in homes over here.
+I didn’t grow up with it, like my husband did, because it’s a Mexican dish, not as commonly cooked in homes in the U.S..
 His family is from Oaxaca, Mexico and they like to top their chilaquiles with quesillo, a Oaxacan cheese similar to string cheese in texture, but with a much stronger flavor.

 It’s DELICIOUS!
 Whenever my mother-in-law goes back there, she brings us home a ball of fresh quesillo.
-I was lucky enough to have some on hand when making these, so it’s the white cheese you see in the pictures below.
+(It’s what I used in the picture below.)

-I wish I did grow up with them though, because now chilaquiles are one of my all-time favorite dishes.
+Now, chilaquiles are one of my all-time favorite dishes.
 I love how creative you can get with them.
-You can make them with green or red sauce, homemade or store-bought and with tortilla chips, or by frying your own corn tortillas.
+You can make them with green or red sauce, homemade or store-bought sauce and with tortilla chips, or by frying your own corn tortillas.
 Then, you can get even more creative with the toppings, including different meats and fresh veggies!

 INGREDIENTS

-• Cooking oil – I like to use avocado oil.
+- Cooking oil – I like to use avocado or extra virgin olive oil, but use whatever your preference is.

 Here’s what else you can add to your chilaquiles: